|Former Matabele King|

 On 30 October 1888, he signed the Rudd Concession (with Reverend Charles D. Helm, Charles Rudd and his induna Lotshe) which sealed the fate of what is now present day Zimbabwe.
-Lobengula gave Rhodes permission to trade, hunt, and prospect for precious minerals.
+Lobengula gave Rhodes permission to trade, hunt, and prospect for precious minerals in Mashonaland.
 In return, Rhodes offered 1 000 Martini-Henry rifles, 100 000 rounds of ammunition, an annual stipend of £1 200.00, and a gunboat which was to be placed on Zambezi River.
 After realising that he had been duped, Lobengula tried to repudiate the concession but his efforts were in vain.
 In September 1890, the Pioneer Column raised the Union Jack signifying the occupation of Mashonaland after the British South Africa Company (BSAC) was given the Royal Charter to colonise Mashonaland.

-The Matebele or Anglo-Boer War
+The Matabele or Anglo-Ndebele War

 It is believed that Lobengula died in 1894, but the cause of his death is still unknown.
 Some have argued that he succumbed to smallpox after he fled his capital heading northwards towards the Zambezi River whilst this has been dispelled on the basis that he was killed by members of the BSAC.

 - Peter Baxter Lobengula, "African History", Published:12 May 2011,Retrieved:11 February 2015"